jg-rp/ruby-liquid2/docs/composite_literals.md

-# Arrays in Liquid2
+# Composite literals in Liquid2

-TODO: introduction

-## Immutable data guarantee

 Liquid2, in its default configuration, will never mutate render context data.
 This behavior ensures that rendering the same template with the same inputs always yields identical results, and that data passed into the template cannot be changed accidentally or maliciously.

 Some Liquid2 deployments may choose to support controlled data mutation for performance or integration reasons.
 In those configurations, custom filters and tags may mutate existing data structures.
 However, the default runtime always treats data as immutable, providing deterministic and side-effect-free rendering suitable for static publishing, caching, and sandboxed execution.

-As such, there are no built-in `append`, `add`, `prepend` or `removed` filters for mutating arrays, nor filters for adding, removing or setting keys in objects/hashes.
+As such, there are no built-in `append`, `add`, `prepend` or `removed` filters for mutating arrays, nor filters for adding, removing or setting keys in objects (aka hashes or mappings).
+Instead, we introduce **array and object literals**, and the spread operator `...`.

-## Literals
+## Array literals

 ```liquid
 {{ [1, 2, 3] }}